 Sculpture Park & Museum Without Walls

-Plattsburgh State Art Museum’s Sculpture Park is an ongoing collection of monumental sculpture installations located throughout campus.
+Plattsburgh State Art Museum’s Sculpture Park hosts a collection of monumental sculpture installations located throughout campus.
 It includes works by William King, Jon Isherwood, Don Osborn, David Stromeyer, Brower Hatcher, Daniel Kainz, Harry Gordon, and John Hock.
 The Sculpture Park creates an aesthetic dimension to our environment while symbolizing the college’s commitment to change, quality, creativity, and uniqueness.
 The Sculpture Park was officially dedicated on October 9, 1999.